Deryk Snelling: Honors

-In his early career in February 1977, after his stint with the Candian Dolphins in Vancouver, he received the distinctive Order of Canada Award.
+In his early career in February 1977, after his stint with the Canadian Dolphins in Vancouver, he received the distinctive Order of Canada Award.
 In a rare honor for a Canadian coach, in 1993 Snelling was an inductee to the International Swimming Hall of Fame in Fort Lauderdale.
 Recognized widely in Canada, he was made a member of the Alberta Sport Hall of Fame, the BC Swim Coaches Hall of Fame, and the Canadian Swimming Hall of Fame.
 Snelling was a Canadian Swim-Coach-of-the-Year in three years, 1978, 1988, and 1992.
 While coaching at U. of Calgary, he was a Canadian Interscholastic Athletic Union (CIAU) Coach of the Year seven times from 1982 to 1988.
 In 1990, he was awarded the Coaching Canada Award by 3M, and in 2005 was honored as one among 100 other nominated sportsmen candidates to be awarded the Alberta Centennial Salute for Sport and Recreation.
 He was made an Inaugural member of the Canadian Swim Coaches and Teachers Association Hall of Fame in 2014.

 Deryk died of diagnosed heart failure on September 4, 2021, on Vancouver Island, British Columbia, having been predeceased by his wife Laura on March 5, 2020.
 He was buried next to Laura at Yates Cemetery in Parksville in the Nanaimo Regional District, in British Columbia.